aserg-ufmg/angularjs-performance-survey/README.md

 > I just found yesterday a less known easy way to speed up angular : turn off angular’s debug features!

-#### [BLOG11] AngularJS: My Solution to the mcode{ng-repeat} Performance Problem
+#### [BLOG11] AngularJS: My Solution to the mcode{ng-repeat` Performance Problem
 * Access date: July-2015
 * URL: http://www.williambrownstreet.net/blog/2013/07/angularjs-my-solution-to-the-ng-repeat-performance-problem/
 * Author: Thierry Nicola
 * Author Information: Computer Scientist, working with Grails, AngularJS, BackboneJS, and ChaplinJS.

 > After some testing, the response times were very satisfying, however the application was blocking for 500-700ms after each refresh of the view.
-Quickly I stumble upon the problem: \mcode{ng-repeat}.
+Quickly I stumble upon the problem: `ng-repeat`.

 > I was expecting this bad performance due to the internal working of AngularJS.

-> For \mcode{ng-repeat} you often want the items to be rendered and then forget about them as they are not updated from the client side.
+> For `ng-repeat` you often want the items to be rendered and then forget about them as they are not updated from the client side.
 No two way binding required.

 > Bindonce (plugin or third-party module) allows to create a template to render that uses jQuery to render the HTML, so no two-way binding.
 This solved the problem of the slow rendering, but created another one namely that scrolling now had bad performance (on mobile scrolling was not controllable).